kausaltech/mocaf/GraphQlPoll.md

 surveyId: ID! //Survey Id.
 tripId: ID! //Trip Id.

-### Compine two trip to one.
-Only unapproved trip can be compine.
+### Combine two trip to one.
+Only unapproved trip can be combine.
 pollJoinTrip

 #### Arguments